Pairwise Valid Instruments: Introduction

-Our method, which we refer to as \emph{Validity Set IV (VSIV) estimation}, has two steps.
-First, we use testable implications of IV validity to remove invalid variation in the instruments.
-Second, we conduct an IV estimation using the remaining variation in the instruments.
-We establish the asymptotic normality of the proposed VSIV estimators and show that they always remove or reduce the bias relative to traditional IV estimators.
-Thus, VSIV estimation constitutes a data-driven approach for removing or reducing the bias in IV estimation as much as possible, given all the information about IV validity in the data.
+The proposed method, which we refer to as \emph{Validity Set IV (VSIV) estimation}, uses testable implications of IV validity to remove invalid variation in the instruments and provides LATE estimates based on the remaining variation in the instruments.
+We establish the asymptotic normality of the proposed VSIV estimators and show that they always remove or reduce the asymptotic bias relative to standard LATE estimators, that is, LATE estimators that do not exploit testable implications of IV validity to remove invalid pairs.
+Thus, VSIV estimation constitutes a data-driven approach for removing or reducing the asymptotic bias of LATE estimators, given all the information about IV validity available in the data.

 The use of the testable implications of IV validity in VSIV estimation is more constructive than the standard practice where researchers first test for IV validity, discard the instruments if they reject IV validity, and proceed with standard IV analyses if they do not reject IV validity.
 VSIV estimation uses the testable implications to remove invalid information in the instruments.
-Consequently, it can be used to estimate causal effects in settings where the instruments are partially invalid so that existing tests reject the null of IV validity.
-VSIV estimation salvages falsified instruments by exploiting the variation in the instruments not refuted by the data and thereby contributes to the literature on salvaging falsified models \citep[e.g.,][]{kedagni2020discordant,masten2021salvaging}.
+Consequently, it can be used to estimate causal effects in settings where the instruments are only partially invalid so that existing tests reject the null of full IV validity.\footnote{See Appendix \ref{app:pretest} for a comparison between VSIV estimation and pairwise pretests based on existing tests for IV validity.} VSIV estimation salvages falsified instruments by exploiting the variation in the instruments not refuted by the data and thereby contributes to the literature on salvaging falsified models \citep[e.g.,][]{masten2021salvaging,kedagni2020discordant}.